fleetdm/fleet/handbook/company.md

 - be curious
   - "strong opinions, loosely held"
   - ask great questions & take the time to truly listen
-  - listen intently, and genuinely try to understand
-  - change your mind (in the face of new evidence)
-  - it's better to make the right decision than it is to be right
+  - listen intently to feedback, and genuinely try to understand (especially constructive criticism)  <!-- TODO: Trust the feedback from counterparts.
+It’s easy to quickly say “no” or ignore feedback because we’re busy and we often default to our way of thinking is right.
+Trust that your counterpart is making a good suggestion and give it the time/consideration it deserves. -->
+  - see failure as a beginning (it is rare to get things right the first time)
+  - question yourself ("why do I think this?")
 - be realistic
   - practical about your limits and what's possible with the time and resources we have
-  - question yourself ("why do I think this?")
+  - change your mind (in the face of new evidence)
   - avoid sunk cost fallacy (getting attached to something just because you invested time working on it, or came up with it)
+  - give credit where credit is due
   - be fair to competitors ("may the best product win.")
 - prioritize truth (reality)
   - be wrong
   - show your work
+  - it's better to make the right decision than it is to be right
   - facts, over commentary
 - think for yourself
   - from first principles